dar5hak/dar5hak.github.io/content/digital-garden/signal-journaling.md

 +++
-title = "My Journaling App is Signal"
+title = "My journaling app is Signal"
 +++

 I have been journaling on and off for years now, and decided to start afresh in 2026.
 As usual, this entailed choosing a suitable app.
 Day One?
 Org-mode?
 Silverbullet?
 Plain text files?